 We’ve found that it’s the best mini bike for smaller kids specifically, though younger teenagers should have no problem riding this bike as well.

 There’s no need to worry about the hassle of assembling this mini bike because it arrives at your home pre-assembled.

 All you have to do is attach the handlebars and add gas, and you’ll be good to go.
 It’s built to last and is bigger and stronger than many other bikes out there.

-This bike has a dual front suspension that helps to cushion your ride.
 Large, wide off-road tires increase overall ground clearance and improve traction on all surface and terrain types.